GrotjahnLab/GrotjahnLab.github.io/index.md

 ---

-The Grotjahn lab research program uncovers mechanisms by which mitochondria remodel their shape, architecture, and composition in response to changing cellular demands or stressors.
-Our long-term goal is to leverage these structural and functional insights to illuminate new therapeutic targets for treating diseases associated with mitochondrial dysfunction.
+The Grotjahn Lab connects molecular structure with cellular context to study how mitochondria remodel their shape, composition, and function in response to changing cellular demands and stressors.
+Our goal is to uncover fundamental mechanisms of mitochondrial adaptation that could inform new therapeutic strategies for disease.